nsfmedina/kickit/README.md

 Personal, automated workflow with Grunt for page building and other common front-end tasks.

 ## Introduction
-Medina Workflow is a Grunt-based workflow automation to make things on the go.
+Medina Workflow is a Grunt-based workflow for automatizing tasks, in order to make new pages and projects on the go.
 It is my personal method of setting a initial project that works fine with every new project based on HTML, CSS and Javascript.

 ### Specification
 Medina Workflow uses the following Grunt plugins within its settings:

+- grunt-contrib-connect;
+- grunt-sass (through node-sass and libsass library written with C language);
+-- Bourbon, a Sass Mixin Library that works well with libsass
+- grunt-contrib-copy
 - grunt-contrib-imagemin
-- grunt-contrib-sass
-- grunt-autoprefixer
-- grunt-contrib-copy
 - grunt-contrib-uglify
-- grunt-contrib-connect
 - grunt-contrib-watch

-Be sure to have Node, NPM, Ruby and Sass already installed.
+Be sure to have Node, NPM, Ruby and Sass(Libsass) already installed.

 ### How to use
 Medina Workflow was originally built thinking about how projects could be started more quickly.